 7.1.
 Kidnapping – PC 207

 Penal Code 207 PC is the primary California statute that defines the offense of kidnapping.
-A person commits the crime by:
+A person kidnaps by:

 - moving another person a substantial distance,